qiskit-community/qiskit-qec/README.md

 ## Contributing

 Contributors to the framework are welcome.
 The following describes how the framework is being designed and built.
-The current approach is designed to enable a wide range of disciplines to contibute earlier and to enable better computer engineering earlier on.
+The current approach is designed to enable a wide range of disciplines to contribute earlier and to enable better computer engineering earlier on.
 This approach has a development process and a scope control.
-The Development porcess is based on increasing details of requirements and code details.
+The Development process is based on increasing details of requirements and code details.
 The basic process is outlined in the following figure:

 ![Development Process](https://github.com/Qiskit/qiskit-qec/blob/develop/docs/images/DevelopmentProcessv1.png?raw=true "Development Process")

-QEC requirments, both general and specific, are first written down.
+QEC requirements, both general and specific, are first written down.
 Each requirement must then me given a detailed precise mathematical descripition.
-These descriptions are then use to develop various soluton appoaches and associated pseudo code.
+These descriptions are then use to develop various solution appoaches and associated pseudo code.
 From here prototype code is developed.
-Once the code has been tested and fits within the agreed upon architectural framework is becomes framework code.
+Once the code has been tested and fits within the agreed upon architectural framework it becomes framework code.
 A similar process occurs for the architectural side of the project.

 Scope control is used initially to establish a good foundation.
 The basic process is outlined in the following figure: